 "We do not have a fixed time when we're going to launch Mi Band 5", said Huang.
 "But I would say that we have already started working on Mi Band 5 with Xiaomi and it's not going to take that long."

-The Mi Band was announced and launched in June this year while the Mi Band 3 rolled out in May 2018.
-So it would be fair to assume that the new Band could launch around a similar time.
+The Mi Band was announced and launched in June this year, while the Mi Band 3 rolled out in May 2018.